Jerry Schatzberg: Film career

-Schatzberg was born to a Jewish family of furriers and grew up in the Bronx.
-He photographed for magazines such as Vogue, Esquire and McCalls.
-He made his debut as a feature film director with 1970's Puzzle of a Downfall Child starring Faye Dunaway.
-He went on to direct films such as The Panic in Needle Park, which starred Al Pacino in 1971, Scarecrow, which shared the grand prize at the 1973 Cannes Film Festival, The Seduction of Joe Tynan with Alan Alda and Meryl Streep, Honeysuckle Rose with Willie Nelson and Dyan Cannon, Misunderstood (based on a novel by Florence Montgomery) starring Gene Hackman, No Small Affair starring Demi Moore, and Street Smart in 1987, which earned Morgan Freeman his first Oscar nomination.
+Schatzberg went on to direct The Seduction of Joe Tynan with Alan Alda and Meryl Streep in 1979, Honeysuckle Rose with Willie Nelson and Dyan Cannon in 1980, Misunderstood (based on a novel by Florence Montgomery) starring Gene Hackman in 1984, No Small Affair starring Demi Moore in 1984, and Street Smart in 1987, which earned Morgan Freeman his first Oscar nomination.

+In 1989, he directed Reunion, a drama based on a novel by Fred Uhlman with a screenplay by Harold Pinter.
+Though it was well received in France and was nominated for a Palme D'Or at the 1989 Cannes Film Festival, it received only a weekend-long release in the United States in 1991.
+With no home video or streaming release, it was virtually unseen until a restored version was given a two-week theatrical release by Rialto Pictures at the Film Forum in New York City in April 2026.

+In 2000, he was signed to direct a remake of Fritz Lang's M (1931) for Film World, with Eric Roberts starring.
+No further updates emerged.

 He was a member of the jury at the 2004 Cannes Film Festival.

-As a still photographer, among Schatzberg's most famous images were the cover photo of the Bob Dylan album Blonde on Blonde, released in 1966, and for The Rolling Stones record sleeves.
-A collection of Schatzberg's images of Dylan was published by Genesis Publications in 2006, titled Thin Wild Mercury.

 In 2013, he was developing a Scarecrow sequel with writer Seth Cohen that was not made.

 In 2021, Schatzberg revealed his intentions to make one last film, admitting that he "[doesn't] know what it is yet."
 He sought out and was considering adapting Atticus Lish's novel The War for Gloria.

 Personal life

-Schatzberg was divorced in Ciudad Juárez, Mexico in 1968 following eleven years of separation from wife Corinne, who had refused to end the marriage after having lived together for five years.
-The couple had two children.
-At the time of the divorce, Schatzberg was widely known as Faye Dunaway's fiancé, but Dunaway left Schatzberg for actor Marcello Mastroianni in 1968.
-Schatzberg's 1983 marriage to French American actress Maureen Kerwin ended in divorce in 1998.
+Schatzberg married Corrine Loeb, his high-school sweetheart, at age 22.
+The couple had two children together.
+They divorced in 1968 following eleven years of separation.

+At the time of the divorce, Schatzberg was engaged to Faye Dunaway.
+Dunaway left Schatzberg later that year for actor Marcello Mastroianni.

+Schatzberg married French American actress Maureen Kerwin in 1983; they were divorced in 1998.

+In the 1960's he co-owned the famous nightclub Ondine in New York City, named after his racing yacht.
+Opened in the mid-1960s and located on East 59th Street in Manhattan near the East River, the club hosted legendary early performances by rock bands like The Doors and Buffalo Springfield.
+The club was frequently visited by celebrities like Andy Warhol, Bob Dylan, and Jackie Kennedy.
+Later he opened another club, the Salvation.